 \section{Methodology}

 \begin{sloppypar}

-In this section, we present the motion planning framework designed to address the mission specifications outlined in Section \ref{sec:motivatingExample} and expressed as an \ac{STL} formula $\pi$ (Section \ref{sec:specificationEncoding}).
-The motivating example focuses on the challenge of object handovers in a power line maintenance scenario, which highlights the application of human-robot collaboration with \acp{MRAV}.
-This task requires solving a complex optimization problem that is nonlinear, non-smooth, and non-convex, in order to generate dynamically feasible trajectories that meet safety constraints, temporal requirements, and human ergonomic and comfort preferences, while ensuring adherence to the \ac{STL} formula $\pi$.
+In this section, we present the motion planning framework designed to address the mission specifications outlined in Section \ref{sec:motivatingExample} and expressed as an \ac{STL} formula $\pi$ (see Section \ref{sec:specificationEncoding}).
+The motivating example (see Section \ref{sec:scenarioDescription}) focuses on the challenge of object handovers in a power line maintenance scenario, which highlights the application of human-robot collaboration with \acp{MRAV}.
+This task requires solving a complex nonlinear, non-smooth, and non-convex optimization problem to generate dynamically feasible trajectories that satisfy the \ac{STL} formula $\pi$, which encodes the safety constraints, temporal requirements, and human ergonomic and comfort preferences.

-To address the computational challenges posed by the robustness function $\rho_\pi(\mathbf{x})$, we employ smooth approximations (Section \ref{sec:smoothApproximation}), which enable the use of gradient-based optimization techniques.
+To address the computational challenges posed by the robustness function $\rho_\pi(\mathbf{x})$, we employ smooth approximations (see Section \ref{sec:smoothApproximation}), which enable the use of gradient-based optimization techniques.
 These approximations make the problem more tractable by facilitating the optimization of the mission's robustness \ac{wrt} the desired system behaviors.
-Additionally, we enhance the planner by incorporating an energy minimization term, which implicitly extends the endurance of the \ac{MRAV} during the mission (Section \ref{sec:motionPlanner}).
+Additionally, we enhance the planner by incorporating an energy minimization term, which implicitly extends the endurance of the \ac{MRAV} during the mission (see Section \ref{sec:motionPlanner}).
 This addition not only improves the vehicle's energy efficiency but also ensures that the planned trajectory remains feasible under the vehicle's physical and actuation constraints.

-Additionally, we augment the framework with a risk-aware analysis (Section \ref{sec:uncertaintyAwareRiskAnalysis}) that accounts for uncertainties in human pose.
-This systematic approach valuates and quantifies the risks associated with potential deviations from \ac{STL} specifications, ensuring that the planned trajectories maintain a high probability of mission success even in uncertain environments.
-Lastly, an event-triggered replanner is embedded to cope with disturbances or unforeseen events (Section \ref{sec:replanner}).
+Additionally, we augment the framework with a risk-aware analysis (see Section \ref{sec:uncertaintyAwareRiskAnalysis}) that accounts for uncertainties in human pose.
+This systematic approach evaluates and quantifies the risks associated with potential deviations from \ac{STL} specifications, ensuring that the planned trajectories maintain a high probability of mission success even in uncertain environments.
+Lastly, a robustness-aware replanner is embedded to cope with disturbances or unforeseen events (see Section \ref{sec:replanner}).

 \end{sloppypar}